Superfund Site | Phoenix-Goodyear Airport

 Subunit C

-Soil clean up includes soil vapor extraction at both PGA-South and PGA-North source areas.
-Organic contaminant vapors originating from volatilizing contaminants within the subsurface soil are captured in specialty wells, transported to surface treatment systems and remediated.
+Soil clean up is complete, at both PGA-South and PGA-North source areas.
+The site utilized soil vapor extraction for soil clean up.
 At PGA-South, select surface and near surface soil was either excavated or stabilized in-place to minimize exposure and exercise chromium source control.